j3xugit/RaptorX-3DModeling/README.md

 ## Install deep learning models for contact/distance/orientation/angle prediction ##

 The deep learning model files for contact/distance/orientation prediction are big (each 100-200M).
-They are available at http://raptorx.uchicago.edu/download/ .
-Later we will also upload these model files to a public data repository website.
+You may download them at https://data.mendeley.com/datasets/5dj63g5xdv/1 or http://raptorx.uchicago.edu/download/ .

 1) The package RXDeepModels4DistOri-FM.tar.gz has 6 models for contact/distance/orientation/ prediction.
 Unpack it and place all the deep model files (ending with .pkl) at $DL4DistancePredHome/models/